-V. Rodenticide Baits
+V. Rodenticide Bait Profiles

+Rodenticide baits are used extensively to manage rodents that feed on, contaminate, or cause various types of damage to a wide range of crops and farm infrastructure and equipment.
 There are currently six anticoagulant rodenticides registered for use in the United States.
-These are: warfarin, chlorophacinone, diphacinone, brodifacoum, bromadiolone, and defethialone.
+These are: warfarin, chlorophacinone, diphacinone, brodifacoum, bromadiolone, and difethialone.
 The first three, often described as "first-generation anticoagulants," generally require multiple feedings over several days to cause the death of a target rodent.
-Anticoagulants inhibit the formation of prothrombin, a key protein in the blood clotting process, thus leading to capillary damage and internal bleeding.
-Physiological resistance to first-generation anticoagulants has been detected in the United States and on other places around the world.
-According to Frantz and Madigan (1998), anticoagulant resistance may be counteracted with baiting schemes that alternate periods of baiting with warfarin, or other first generation anticoagulants, with periods of no anticoagulant exposure.
-This is a strategy that merits additional testing and validation.
+Anticoagulants inhibit the formation of prothrombin, a key protein in the blood clotting process, thus leading to capillary damage, internal bleeding, and eventually to death.

+Resistance to first generation anticoagulant rodenticides in commensal rodents is known to be widespread in United States.
+Norway rat populations in which resistance exceeded 5%, as indicated by samples submitted for testing, has been documented for 16 U.S. cities (Frantz and Padula, 1980).
+However, it may be possible to counteract this type of resistance with baiting schemes that alternate periods of baiting with warfarin, or other first generation anticoagulants, with periods of no anticoagulant exposure (Frantz and Padula, 1980; Frantz and Madigan, 1998).

 Brodifacoum, bromadiolone, and difethialone are considered to be "second-generation anticoagulants."
 The expression "second-generation anticoagulant" was coined to describe anticoagulant compounds that were believed to be effective against rodents that are resistant to the first-generation anticoagulants (Marsh, et al, 1980).
 Second-generation anticoagulants sometimes are also called "single-feeding anticoagulants" because rodents exposed to them may ingest a lethal quantity of the poison in a single night's feeding.
-As the toxic symptoms of anticoagulant rodenticides do not take full behavioral effect for several days, however, rodents exposed to second-generation anticoagulant baits may continue to feed relatively normally on them for 3 or 4 days and accumulate a "super-lethal dose."
+As the toxic symptoms of anticoagulant rodenticides do not take full effect for several days, however, rodents exposed to second-generation anticoagulant baits may continue to feed relatively normally on them for 3 or 4 days and accumulate a "super-lethal dose."